Some household items have larger amounts of mercury than other items. These include:

 - home medical items.
 For example, devices used to measure blood pressure.

 When these items break, it’s considered a large spill.
 You shouldn’t try to clean up large spills.
-Instead, follow these steps:
+Instead, follow the steps below:

 1. Clear the area